KenXBS/XBS/README.md

   * <font color="blue">Highly reliable</font>.
 XBS application is transaction protected.

-  * <font color="blue">Highly customize-able and extendable and support template programming</font>.
+  * <font color="blue">Highly customize-able and expandable and support template programming</font>.
 Application can purposely design some modules to be customized by application consumers.
 They can also re-implement some module to extend the application's functionality.
 One module can be big as a sub-system.
 XBS developers can make *templates* for vertical applications, such as a telecom or healthcare framework that includes pre-defined processes, rules, dashboards and user screens that need only to be customized for use.